LukeGarnham/Stumps-and-Studs-MS4/README.md

 The loading gif used when users submit the checkout form was sourced from [icons8.com](https://icons8.com/preloaders/en/search/sport).

+The image for the favicon was sourced from [Pixabay.com](https://pixabay.com/vectors/cricket-ball-cricket-ball-sports-295206/).

+I used [FavIcon-Generator.org](https://www.favicon-generator.org/)  to create the favicons.

+I used [TinyJPG.com](https://tinyjpg.com/) to reduce the file size of my images to improve loading times.

 ### Acknowledgements

 I closely followed the [Code Institute Boutique Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) tutorial in order to complete this project.
 The guidance and instructions throughout enabled me to complete this project.